laanayabdrzak/Native-vs-Hyprid-approach/README.md

 Customer experience for mobile is more important to your business than you might think.
 Nobody has time for bad user experiences, your customers and employees included.

+## What Do Consumers Really Need or Want?

+The answer to that question is ever changing.
+When it comes to apps, however, there are a few basics.
+Consumers want:

+- **Easy access** to product and store information
+- **Help** planning and navigating trips
+- **The ability** to communicate in real time

 ## How cordova works

 ![CodePath](http://www.shroyco.com/sites/default/files/coming-soon_0.jpg)

 ## PhoneGap/ Cordova ambiguity

-- Phonegap is a distribution of Apache cordova

-- you can think of Apache cordova as the engine that powers phonegap similar to how webkit is the engine that powers Chrome & Safari
+- Phonegap is a distribution of Apache cordova, you can think of Apache cordova as the engine that powers phonegap similar to how webkit is the engine that powers Chrome & Safari

 ## 5 questions to ask before you decide Native or Hybrid